 One of the best ways that New York Minute shows that it understands the complexity of teenage life, is by showcasing the general hotness of it’s cast members.
 For the first part of the movie, we see the twin sisters wearing boring, comfortable and practical clothing.
 Roxy likes jeans and tee shirts, Jane likes to wear skirt suits.
 Because she’s now 18 years old and that makes perfect sense.
 But all that fabric really gets in the way of their matching bodies and faces.
 Luckily for us, a (un)fortunate series of events forces the sisters into a hotel room where they need to shower.
 The audience sees the girls in bathrobes and a towel-dress that shows off just enough skin for us to finally understand that these girls are attractive.
 Then they run around the streets of the city in their towels for a new york minute before changing into matching “I Love New York” outfits.
 Because what’s hotter than two women in towels?
 Twins wearing matching outfits.
 Finally this movie is starting to make sense to me.

 The final way that New York Minute shows off it’s extreme understanding of teenage life is by utilizing humor that I feel comfortable describing as “average at best”.
 The humor isn’t high brow, but it gets the point across.
 One of my favorite jokes in the movie happens in a scene I mentioned earlier.
 The twins are in a stranger’s hotel room , wearing bathrobes and towels.
 They are also conveniently dancing around in slow motion.
 At the exact right moment, an attractive male walks into the room, notices the scantily clad women and asks aloud, “Is it my birthday?”
 Do you get it?
 Because he thinks he got some female twins for his birthday present.
 He owns them now!
 I can barely contain my laughter.
 Another instance of groundbreaking humor in the movie is a scene that takes place in a barbershop.
 The girls travel to barbershop after navigating the city underground, in the sewers.
 I don’t have time to explain that part of the movie right now.
-They wander into an all black barbershop and enter into a fashion montage where they appropriate the hell out of black culture.
+They wander into a barbershop owned by people of color and enter into a fashion montage where they appropriate the hell out of black culture.
 They try on afro wigs, sweatpants, large jerseys and other things.
 Now, 2004 was a different time, so maybe this entire scene was funnier then.
 Watching it now, however, feels borderline offensive.
 The only part of that scene that I found funny was when the entire shop joined the girls in singing “The Itsy Bitsy Spider”.
 I might have enjoyed that mostly because it felt like a metaphor for the Olsen twins always being trapped in the shadow of the role that made them famous child actors.
 I’m emotionally damaged.

 In conclusion, the film New York Minute totally understands the complex minds of teenagers.
 After all, who better to understand our generation that a pair of talented, beautiful billionaires?
 They utilize the plethora of tools at their disposal, celebrity cameos, their looks, and okay humor.
 This movie really gets it.
 Most teenager’s personalities come either in the form of Roxy, the teen rebel who just wants to skip class and rock out, or as Jane, the high maintenance nerd.
 That’s it.
 There’s no other options.